No products in the cart.

-Judge Rebecca Glasgow was elected to Division Two of the Washington Court of Appeals in 2018.
+Judge Rebecca Glasgow was elected to Division Two of the Washington State Court of Appeals in 2018.
 Prior to joining the bench, she served as a Deputy Solicitor General in the Washington Attorney General’s Office.
-She litigated cases in the areas of elections, immigration, and civil rights, for example.
-She also served as general counsel to the Washington Secretary of State.
+She litigated cases in the areas of elections, immigration, and civil rights.
+She also served as general counsel to the Washington Secretary of State as well as a legal advisor to the Governor’s Office.
 Before joining the Attorney General’s Office, she served as a law clerk at the Washington Supreme Court for five years.

 Rebecca has a long history of service to her community and was named a Washington State Bar Association “Local Hero” in 2014.
 She volunteered at her local legal clinic for more than a decade, helping clients who could not afford an attorney.
 Rebecca has served as the statewide President of Washington Women Lawyers and is now a member of Washington’s Gender and Justice Commission.
-Rebecca is a founding member of the Judicial Institute, which promotes the election and appointment of people of color, LGBT people, and women to the bench.
+Rebecca sits on this board of the Judicial Institute, which promotes the election and appointment of people of color, LGBT people, and women to the bench.
 She has also served on the University of Washington Law School Dean’s Leadership Council.

 Rebecca graduated magna cum laude from Wake Forest University and with honors from the University of Washington School of Law, where she was an executive editor of the Washington Law Review.

-Rebecca and her husband live with their son, dog, and chickens in Thurston County.
+Rebecca and her husband live with their son, dog, and chickens.